samover/CV/README.md

 #### Team training

 I worked in the Guyanese Amazon as one of two members of the parish team in a small Amerindian village.
-My main responsibility consisted in training the pastoral lay administrators of the Pakaraima district to help them effectively solve community conflicts and offer them discernment and decision making tools to engage the invasion of the Western lifestyle without losing their identity.
+My main responsibility consisted of training the pastoral lay administrators of the Pakaraima district to help them effectively solve community conflicts and offer them discernment and decision making tools to engage the encroaching Western lifestyle without losing their identity.

 #### Public speaking